Windows 7 – Upgrading From Vista

 Summary

-Except for the third-party driver updates screwing things up, it worked perfectly well after many installations and 6 reboots.
-The rest of the work was adding the removed software, re-enabling the software I wanted to start up on boot automatically, and general customization.
+Except for the third-party driver updates screwing things up, it worked perfectly well after many installations and six reboots.
+The rest of the work included adding the removed software, re-enabling the software I wanted to start on boot automatically, and general customization.
 Everything was running fine.
-I made the final aesthetic changes as follows, though you may prefer to skip these: Disabled Aero Peek.
+I made the final aesthetic changes, though you may prefer to skip these: Disabled Aero Peek.
 I think it’s a resource-intensive gimmick, though I can see how others would like it.
 “Unpinned” everything from the Taskbar.
 Re-enabled the Quick Launch Bar.
-It has been a few months since I performed this upgrade, and I am still very pleased with it.
+It has been a few months since I performed this upgrade, and I am still very pleased.
 It is a much more solid and usable platform than its predecessor.

 Share